Namularbre/Error404NotLost/README.md

 TODO: Add application description, functionality, usage/contribution instructions, authors.

+## Default admin user

+By default, an admin user is created with the following credentials:
+- Email: `admin@knowledge-keeper.com`
+- Password: `Admin@123`

+The admin user has the `admin` role that allows him to manage the application, users, and content.

+**Make sure to change these credentials after the first login for security purposes.**

 ## Migration

 You can copy this command, make sure you have dotnet 8 installed with entity framework core tools.